COMPLAINTS & YOUR ODOUR MANAGEMENT PLAN

 Are you an operator with a site which produces emissions?
 If so, it’s likely that you have experienced odour complaints somewhere along the line.
-But is this always a burden?
-We’ve put together all you need to know about why you get (and don’t get) odour complaints.
-Plus how you can use them to your advantage, and ultimately improve your odour management plan.
+In this article we discuss why you get (and don’t get) odour complaints.
+We also look at how you can use them to your advantage and improve your odour management plan.

-Chances are, you only get a few odour complaints here and there.
-Which doesn’t seem so bad really.
-But the scope of complaints can be vastly under-estimated.
-A single complaint, for example, can indicate that there are another 25 people who have experienced the same issue but don’t complain.
+A single complaint can indicate that there are another 25 people who have experienced the same issue but don’t complain.
 And despite not complaining through official channels, those people are likely to relay their experience to at least another 10 people.
 That means that for every complaint received, there could be more than 250 negative contact points.
 So a slightly bigger deal than it first appears then.

 This is especially true in recent times, thanks to social media platforms such as facebook and twitter.
-It’s now much easier and faster than it has been in previous decades to disseminate information to a far greater audience.
+It’s now much easier and faster than ever before to disseminate information to a far greater audience.
 And unfortunately, people are more likely to talk about a bad experience than a good one.

 Suddenly that 250 negative contact points per complaint doesn’t seem too far-fetched.

 Odour complaints are incredibly subjective, so of course there are factors to consider.
-While a single report may be well meaning and accurate, a complainant could be mistaken about the date, time or source of an odour.
-A complaint could also be malicious or part of an ongoing personal campaign.
+A single report may be well meaning and accurate.
+However, the complainant could be mistaken about the date, time or source of an odour.
+On the other hand, a complaint could be malicious or part of an ongoing personal campaign.
 We tend to see this where a complainant has an ongoing issue with the operator.

 To validate the extent of an odour issue, complainants may be asked to maintain odour logs.
 The Environment Agency has developed an Odour Complaint Report Form (which you can find in their H4 Odour Guidance Document).
-It’s designed to capture a range of factors which help qualify the accuracy of odour complaints.
-This helps to identify incident patterns, process behaviour and daily patterns, allowing an Environment Agency Officer to build a picture of what’s actually going on at a site.
+It’s designed to capture a range of factors which help qualify the accuracy of a complaint.
+This helps to identify incident patterns, process behaviour and daily patterns.
+The Environment Agency Officer will use it to build a picture of what’s actually going on at a site.
 They should also conduct site visits, or field monitoring.

 There’s no immediate need to panic if you receive a few odour complaints.
 They do not substantiate a permit breach.
 Importantly though, they do provide evidence of patterns of odour emissions.
-This can support an investigation by the regulator to achieve substantiation of a permit breach.
-And it can also corroborate evidence of known failures.
-Plus, odour complaints demonstrate the extent of impact on the local community, when an operator fails to control its process.
+The regulator can use this to support their investigation which may achieve substantiation of a permit breach.
+Complaints can also corroborate evidence of known failures and demonstrate the extent of impact on the local community, when an operator fails to control its process.
 Patterns of failure and response can be very influential in court cases involving odour complaints.

 Institute of Air Quality Management (IAQM)